yashwanth-gh/yashwanth-gh/README.md

 ## About Me

-🎓 **Academic Background:** I'm currently in my fourth semester at VTU Belagavi, pursuing a degree in engineering.
+🎓 **Academic Background:** I'm currently in my fourth semester at Sir MVIT, pursuing a degree in Information Science and Engineering.

 💻 **Tech Enthusiast:** Proficient in C++, JavaScript, and Python, I thrive on the challenges of building AI-based websites and apps.